Rogue Baron Plc - Director/PDMR Shareholding

 Director Dealing

-Rogue Baron PLC (AQSE: SHNJ), announces that Ryan Dolder, Managing Director of the Company, bought 32,477 ordinary shares in the Company at an aggregate price of US$0.162 (approximately 12 pence per share) through the OTCQB Venture Market, between 23 and 24 November 2021.
-Following this purchase, Ryan now holders 9,386,162 ordinary shares, representing 10.42% of the issued share capital.
+Rogue Baron PLC (AQSE: SHNJ), announces that Ryan Dolder, Managing Director of the Company, purchased 58,827 ordinary shares in the Company at an aggregate price of US$0.127 (approximately 9.5 pence per share) through trading in the OTCQB Venture Market, between 29 November and 1 December 2021.
+Following this purchase, Ryan now holders 9,444,989 ordinary shares, representing 10.49% of the issued share capital.

 The Directors of the Company accept responsibility for the contents of this announcement.